 5. BJ’s Perks Elite Mastercard

 If you’re a BJ’s club member, you can save a significant amount of money on everyday purchases with the BJ’s Perks Elite Mastercard.
 You can save up to $0.10 a gallon on gas at BJ’s gas stations, and earn up to 5% cash back on BJ’s purchases.

 However, keep track of your rewards.
 Your rewards certificates expire six months after they’re issued, and can only be used at BJ’s.
 Also keep in mind that you’ll need to pay an annual membership fee of $100 to be a BJ’s member.

 The BJ’s Perks Elite Mastercard also has the highest APR on the list, with rates as high as 25.99%.

 Although store cards can be a good option for those looking to build their credit histories, they’re not for everyone.
 Retail cards have limited reward options, and typically can only be redeemed at the store.
 Plus, you might have to pay high annual fees or membership dues in order to have the card at all.

 If your credit is good to excellent, there are better reward credit card options out there like the Chase Freedom Unlimited® card.
-You can earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
+You can earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) - worth up to $300 cash back.
 Enjoy unlimited 1.5% cash back on all purchases.
 This card offers 0% intro APR for 15 months from account opening on new purchases and balance transfers.
-After that 15-month period expires, a variable APR of 14.99% - 23.74% applies.
+After that 15-month period expires, a variable APR of 19.24% - 27.99% applies.

 Even better, Cash Back rewards do not expire as long as your account is open and there is no minimum to redeem for cash back.
 There’s no membership or annual fees.
 You can apply for the Chase Freedom Unlimited® card online.